johanbrandhorst/protobuf/README.md

 and translating them to gRPC streams.

 ## Contributions
-Contributions are very welcome, please submit issues and PRs for review.
+Contributions are very welcome, please submit issues or PRs for review.

 ## Demo
 See [the example repo](https://github.com/johanbrandhorst/grpcweb-example)